Chidvilas-Karpenahalli-Ramakrishna/AVbyML_Traffic_light_detection/README.md

-# AVbyML_Traffic_light_detection
-This is a repository created for the purpose of script sharing for my course work in TH Ingolstadt.
+# Autonomous Vehicles by Machine Learning Algorithms
+# Traffic Light detection for Autonomous Driving
+# by:- Chidvilas Karpenahalli Ramakrishna

+This repository is created to share my work concerned with the subject Autonomous Vehicles by Machine Learning Algorithms offered by TH Ingolstadt as a part of my M.Eng. in International Automotive Engineering course work.